 Although Roe v.
 Wade (1973) currently protects the right to an abortion at the federal level, some states have enacted additional legal protections for individuals seeking abortion.
-Some states have laws prohibiting any interference with a woman exercising her right to obtain an abortion prior to viability, or when necessary to protect the life and health of the woman.
+Some states have laws prohibiting any interference with a pregnant individual exercising their right to obtain an abortion prior to viability, or when necessary to protect the life and health of the pregnant individual.
 Additionally, there are state court opinions that interpret provisions of their state constitution to similarly protect the right to an abortion up to viability.
-However, no states have an explicit constitutional provision that specifically protects a woman’s right to seek an abortion.
+However, no states have an explicit constitutional provision that specifically protects a pregnant individual’s right to seek an abortion.

 This dataset explores abortion regulations in all 50 U.S. states and the District of Columbia in effect from December 1, 2018 through October 1, 2021, as well as case law and attorney general opinions that affect the enforceability of these laws.

 This dataset is a part of a suite of 16 datasets created by the Policy Surveillance Program of the Center for Public Health Law Research in collaboration with subject matter experts from Resources for Abortion Delivery (RAD), Guttmacher Institute, American Civil Liberties Union (ACLU), Center for Reproductive Rights (CRR), National Abortion Federation (NAF), and Planned Parenthood Federation of America (PPFA), who conceptualized and developed the Abortion Law Project.
 If you need broader contextual information on state laws and policies, national level information, or data and evidence related to abortion and other reproductive health issues, please contact the Guttmacher Institute at firstname.lastname@example.org.